 nebulous meanings are “real,” for any reasonable definition of “real.”

-ultimate meaning.
+special, meaning.
 That is not easy.
 Nihilism is, therefore, the more intelligent stance.
 Or, at least, it’s a stance that tends to be adopted more often by more intelligent people.
-(It’s even more dysfunctional than eternalism, so we could also call it less intelligent.)
+(It’s even more dysfunctional than eternalism, so we could also call it less intelligent.) fixed

 While most people are

 , however committed , to eternalism, only a few commit to nihilism.
 In denying all meaning, nihilism is waveringly wildly implausible.
 Only a few sociopaths, intellectuals, and depressives try to maintain it.

 We’ll see, though, that almost everyone

 the nihilistic stance at times, without noticing.
 When the adopts is unknown, nihilism seems like the only possible defense against the complete stance harmful lies of eternalism.
 (Just as eternalism seems like the only possible salvation from the harmful lies of nihilism.)

 Even if you are relatively immune to nihilism, it’s important to understand as a prototype.
 Many other

 are modified or limited forms of nihilism.
 They reject particular types of meanings, rather than rejecting all meaningfulness.
 That makes their distortions, harms, and emotional dynamics similar to nihilism’s. confused stances Obstacles to nihilism

 In a way, it’s a pity that it’s so hard to be a nihilist.
 Nihilism is mistaken and harmful, but its insights into what’s wrong with